fenil00/SeeSharpProjects/README.md

 * If S is a subtype of T then object of type T maybe replaced with object of Type S without breaking the program.

 ## I in SOLID ##
+* Interface Segregation Principle (The I in SOLID)
+* Client should not be depend on Interfaces they don't use.

 ## D in SOLID ##
 * Dependency Inversion